Rawphs/assignment/README.md

   ```
   > **Note:** jspm must be installed globally, but a local version will also be installed to ensure a compatible version is used for the project.

-  > **Note:** jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
-It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
-You can do this by executing `jspm registry config github` and following the prompts.
-If you choose to authorize jspm by an access token instead of giving your password (see GitHub `Settings > Personal Access Tokens`), `public_repo` access for the token is required.
 5. Install the client-side dependencies with jspm:

   ```shell